SeanEwanDalton/Data-Analytics_Stock_Exchange_Python/README.md

 # Stock_Exchange_Python_Data-Visualisation

-Hypothetical questions on stock data from Kaggle using Google Collaborate and Python.
+Hypothetical questions on stock data from Kaggle using Google Colaboratory and Python.

 Steps stated in the Google Colaboratory document.